In this article

 There are different types of expense management systems, including:

-• Manual expense management: This involves manually tracking and managing expenses using spreadsheets or paper-based systems.
+• Manual expense management: Traditional expense management involves manual data entry and managing expenditures using digital spreadsheets or paper forms

-• Automated expense management: This type of system uses expense management software to automate the process.
+• Automated expense management: This system uses expense management software to automate the process.
+The best solutions can offer real-time visibility into your spending patterns.

-• Mobile expense management: This enables employees to capture receipts, submit expense reports, and track expenses on the go using mobile apps.
+• Mobile expense management: This enables employees to scan receipts, submit expense reports, and track business expenses on the go using a mobile app

-• Integrated expense management: Integrated expense management systems integrate with other business systems such as accounting software, HR systems, and travel management tools.
+• Integrated expense management: Integrated expense management platforms sync with your other accounting systems, including accounting software, ERP platforms, HR systems, and travel management tools

-Variable expenses, by contrast, do change in relation to your company's output.
-For example, factory utility bills might go up as your company manufactures a higher volume of product.
+In contrast, variable expenses do change relative to your company's output.
+For example, factory utility bills might increase as your company manufactures more product.
 The money spent on raw materials or hourly wages would also increase.

-Finally, periodic expenses are incurred at less regular intervals of time.
-Because they can vary in terms of timing and cost, they aren't fixed costs.
+Finally, periodic expenses are incurred on an irregular but predictable basis.
+Because they can vary in terms of timing and cost, they aren't the same as fixed costs.
 Examples include vehicle maintenance and holiday gift-giving.

 You might also categorize business expenses into operating and non-operating.
-While the former refers to costs incurred while doing regular business activities (e.g. employee salaries and administrative expenses), the latter involves things that fall outside core operations (like legal fees stemming from a lawsuit and the cost to restructure a company).
+While operating expenses refer to costs incurred while doing regular business activities (e.g., employee salaries and administrative expenses), non-operating expenses involve costs that fall outside core operations, like legal fees stemming from a lawsuit.

 Some examples of business expenses include: